 This is because of the nature of factoring as compared to loans.

-For SMEs who intend to grow their business, factoring should be the first choice of financing.
-Factoring is essentially early payment for goods/services delivered, it helps reduce an SME’s cash turnover cycle (i.e. they receive their upfront profits faster) and allows them to take on new jobs.
+For SME owners who intend to grow their business, factoring should be the first choice of financing.
+As factoring is essentially early payment for goods/services delivered, it helps reduce an SME’s cash turnover cycle (i.e. they receive their upfront profits faster) and allows them to take on new jobs.
 This allows them to scale much faster.

 However, factoring works only if the business is already generating receivables.

-Protection against non-paying clients is mentioned as a benefit of invoice factoring.
+Protection against non-paying clients is one benefit of invoice factoring.
 Such a factoring arrangement is known as Non-Recourse Factoring.
-Simply put, SME is not obliged to repay the factor (financing company) if its customer is unable to pay due to bankruptcy/default, at the cost of a higher factoring fee.
+Simply put, an SME is not obliged to repay the factor (financing company) if its customer is unable to pay due to bankruptcy/default, at the cost of a higher factoring fee.

 The more sales a business makes, the more it can expect to receive in encashed invoices.
-In that sense, factoring can provide a source of unlimited working capital which may be preferable to an overdraft facility for example, as a growing amount of expenses is covered by a growing amount of receivables.
+In that sense, factoring can provide a source of unlimited working capital.
+This may be preferable to an overdraft facility for example, as a growing amount of expenses is covered by a growing amount of receivables.